JJuarez00/N320/Assignment-1/README.md

 ### Version Control, Git, & GitHub
 - Version Control is a software/tool that tracks and manages changes to files.
 It keeps a history of edits/changes, allows for collaboration (see who did what), and helps compare, restore or undo changes to a file.
 - Git is a version control system that is used by many developers (Over 70%, according to w3schools).
-- GitHub is a platform that uses Git, and it allows developers to share and store code, which makes it great for managing projects.
+- GitHub is a platform that uses Git.
+It allows developers to share and store code, which makes it great for managing projects.

 <h6> Source: https://github.com/resources/articles/what-is-version-control </h6>
 <h6> Source: https://www.w3schools.com/git/git_intro.asp? </h6>